Samulus/toycaster/notes/kanban.md

 * Allow the player to wallk around in 2D space.
 * Modify wallRender to use methods in Image.nim
 * Add test for correct player movement
+* Make the separation between map coordinates and player cartesian coordinates more clear
+* Add test for mapCoordinate -> cartesian  (and inverse)